 Read on for more details and information on something some scientists think may be risky.

-Most people start looking around their kitchens when they first get their new air fryer appliance, wondering what they can use in their exciting new kitchen gadget!
+Most people start looking around their kitchens when they first get their new air fryer appliance, wondering what they can use with their exciting new kitchen gadget!
 This is exactly why I wrote some articles on using metal and glass bowls in air fryers, items most people have already and want to use.
-Now we are moving onto silver or tin foil.
+Now we are moving onto silver or tin foil and whether you can use foil in an air fryer.

 What is aluminum foil?

 Just to be 100% sure that we are all on the same page, I want to define exactly what we mean by aluminum foil.
 This type of foil is a kitchen product that is made up of pressed aluminum.
 It has been pressed and flattened to a thickness often less than 0.2 milometers.
 This foil is commonly used in cooking.
 It can be used to cover baking trays and make them easier to clean up, for example.
 Some people also cover food with foil when they don’t want it to brown during cooking.

 There are different names for this product around the world, from tin foil to aluminum and silver foil.
 If you are British, you probably spell it as aluminium foil and pronounce the word totally differently 🙂 I am sure we have all used kitchen foil on numerous occasions in our lifetimes.
 It’s a pretty cool invention that makes our kitchen lives much easier (and cleaner!).

 Can I put aluminum foil in my air fryer?